smart-data-models/dataModel.Battery/StorageBatteryDevice/doc/spec.md

   "minimumVoltageEOD": 47.3
 }
 ```
-#### StorageBattery NGSI V2 normalized Example
+#### StorageBatteryDevice NGSI V2 normalized Example
-Here is an example of a StorageBattery in JSON format as normalized.
+Here is an example of a StorageBatteryDevice in JSON format as normalized.
 This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:StorageBatteryDevice:StorageBatteryDevice:MNCA-SBD-T1-G0-027",